BMO Capital Reiterates Archer-Daniels-Midland (ADM) Outperform Recommendation

 What are Other Shareholders Doing?

+Columbia Funds Variable Series Trust II - CTIVP - MFS Value Fund Class 1 holds 61K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 64K shares, representing a decrease of 5.29%.
+The firm increased its portfolio allocation in ADM by 1.86% over the last quarter.

+EQ ADVISORS TRUST - EQ holds 3K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 3K shares, representing a decrease of 1.17%.
+The firm increased its portfolio allocation in ADM by 3.01% over the last quarter.

+Candriam Luxembourg S.C.A. holds 53K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 56K shares, representing a decrease of 5.41%.
+The firm decreased its portfolio allocation in ADM by 99.92% over the last quarter.

-180 Wealth Advisors holds 5K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 5K shares, representing an increase of 5.50%.
-The firm decreased its portfolio allocation in ADM by 1.76% over the last quarter.
+Ameriprise Financial holds 1,254K shares representing 0.23% ownership of the company.
+In it's prior filing, the firm reported owning 636K shares, representing an increase of 49.30%.
+The firm increased its portfolio allocation in ADM by 1,049.52% over the last quarter.

-Recurrent Investment Advisors holds 8K shares representing 0.00% ownership of the company.
+Mitchell Mcleod Pugh & Williams holds 4K shares representing 0.00% ownership of the company.
 No change in the last quarter.

-Eqis Capital Management holds 34K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 36K shares, representing a decrease of 4.81%.
-The firm increased its portfolio allocation in ADM by 7.51% over the last quarter.

-ADMQX - 361 Domestic Long holds 0K shares representing 0.00% ownership of the company.

-Tradition Wealth Management holds 1K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 1K shares, representing an increase of 0.41%.
-The firm decreased its portfolio allocation in ADM by 99.89% over the last quarter.

 What is the Fund Sentiment?